rory911/misc/README.md

 ```
 Timing analyses of system sort routines in C++, Java, and Golang (see sortIntArray.cpp,
-sortIntArray.java, sortIntSlice.go).
-The first diagram primarily shows timing date for
+sortIntArray.java, sortIntSlice.go) are presented.
+The first diagram primarily shows timing
-the system sort routines in Java and Golang.
+data for the system sort routines in Java and Golang.
 Time of execution in C++ is more easily
 illustrated with the second diagram.

 ```